 You can tell us by whatever method is easiest for you.

 We will accept feedback from you through whatever method you prefer.
 However, if a complaint is offered verbally, we will try to take it on a telephone that records the call (with your consent) or we will write it down and send it to you so you confirm that it is an accurate reflection of your complaint.
+If you choose to offer feedback via a public forum such as social media, we will look to move that conversation in to a private message to ensure confidentiality and GDPR compliance.

 What will we do with your feedback?